ecatkins/podcast_clips/README.md

 For each candidate clip, I calculated the representation of the clip, and then calculated the cosine similarity between the podcast representation and the clip representation.
 The clip with the highest cosine similarity was the most similar clip to the podcast.

-I was initially skeptical, that this approach would work well.
-Intuitively it seemed to be that there was a risk, that this would generate "generic" (boring) parts of the podcast, the opposite of the most engaging parts.
+I was initially skeptical that this approach would work well.
+Intuitively it seemed to be that there was a risk that this would generate "generic" (boring) parts of the podcast, the opposite of the most engaging parts.
 But I was pleasantly suprised with the results on the podcasts I tested.

 The final part of my solution, was to solve the problem of a clean start to the candidate clip.
 Given, the sliding window approach, there was no guarantee the audio would start at a natural pause in the podcast.
 To mitigate this, I searched around the sliding window for the start token, that would maximise the audio break between it, and the previous word.
 This was a simple heuristic, but it seemed to work well.